Naval Air Station (NAS) Oceana

 DASN (E) Policy Memo, June 20, 2016

 This policy required the Navy to identify and prioritize sites for investigation if drinking water resources, on- or off-installation, are thought to be vulnerable to PFAS contamination from past Navy and Marine Corps PFAS releases.
 Sites with drinking water sources within 1-mile downgradient from known or potential releases of PFAS were assigned the highest priority.
-This policy directed the sampling of off-Base drinking water at these high priority (Priority 1) sites within FY17.
+This policy directed the sampling of off-installation drinking water at these high priority (Priority 1) sites within FY 2017.

-A 15 October 2019 guidance memorandum provided clarification of toxicity values for PFOA and PFOS that can be used to estimate screening levels used in the CERCLA program to determine if further investigation is warranted or if a site can proceed to site closeout.
+This guidance memo provided clarification of toxicity values for PFOA and PFOS that can be used to estimate screening levels used in the CERCLA program to determine if further investigation is warranted or if a site can proceed to site closeout.

 NAS Oceana Drinking Water Investigation Documents